TimNN/cargo-lipo/README.md

 ### Xcode Integration

 `cargo-lipo` easily integrates with Xcode.
-Although note that his functionality has only been added recently and may not yet be perfect (the Xcode build process is somewhat of a blackbox to me).
+Although note that this functionality has only been added recently and may not yet be perfect (the Xcode build process is somewhat of a blackbox to me).

 1. In your *"Build Settings"* change *"Enable Bitcode"* to **`No`**.